pojozhang/sugar/README.md

 ```

 #### Apply
-You can use Apply() function to preset some values which will be attached to every following request.
-Call Reset() function to clean preset values.
+You can use Apply() to preset some values which will be attached to every following request.
+Call Reset() to clean preset values.
 ```go
 Apply(User{"user", "password"})
 Get("http://api.example.com/books")